guntsvzz/AGRMCR/README.md

 where $\boldsymbol{e_h}, \boldsymbol{r}, \boldsymbol{e_t}$ are the embeddings of $e_h, r$ and $e_t$ respectively and $b_{e_t}$ is the bias of $e_t$.

-To evaluate our cold embeddings assignment strategy, we will also compare it to using null embeddings (zero values everywhere) that correspond to no prior knowledge about users or items.
-In the following sections, we denote models using the average translation embeddings as `PGPR_a`/`UPGPR_a`, null embeddings as `PGPR_0`/`UPGPR_0`, and both methods regardless of the embeddings as `PGPR`/`UPGPR`.

 #### Negative-pair
 Given pairs $(r', e'_t)$ where $r$ could be actions like "purchase", "mention", "interested", "like", or negative actions like "don't like", "don't interested", and $e_t$ could be associated items, categories, or brands, it compute a weighted average of these pairs.